• Topics

 Dysphagia Cafe logo

-Dysphagia Café’s mission is to be a quality, consistent, reliable and easily accessible resource community for every dysphagia clinician worldwide.
+Dysphagia Café’s mission is to be a quality, consistent, reliable and easily accessible resource and education community for every dysphagia clinician worldwide.
 This is achieved by generating and promoting original evidence-based content by global leaders in dysphagia research and practice.

 © Dysphagia Cafe